-Please review the information below for our general audition requirements and recording guidelines, and then use the links to the left to find the required repertoire for your major/instrument.
+Please review the general audition requirements and recording guidelines below, and then use the links to the left to access the repertoire for your major/instrument.

 Live Auditions at NEC

 Live auditions (or interviews for composition, music theory, and musicology applicants) at NEC are required of:

 - All applicants to Collaborative Piano, Conducting, Flute, Piano, and the DMA, Artist Diploma, Harvard/NEC dual degree, and Chamber Music programs, regardless of country of residence

 - Applicants for all other majors who reside in North America (United States, Canada, and Mexico).

 Confirmation of a live performance audition or interview date will be sent by email approximately one month prior to the audition.
 Applicants who cancel an audition for documented unforeseen difficulties (e.g., illness, inclement weather, injury) may request placement on a waiting list for a later date should openings occur.

 Harvard/NEC dual-degree applicants should prepare the undergraduate audition repertoire.

 Collaborative pianists are required for Voice and Opera auditions and for DMA applicants for Flute, Violin, Viola, and Cello.
 Pianists are not required for other instrumental auditions, although applicants wishing to audition with their own pianist (personally arranged) may do so.
 For a fee of $25, NEC will provide a pianist for Voice and Opera auditions.
 For a fee of $25, NEC will provide a vocalist and/or instrumentalist for Collaborative Piano auditions.
 A rhythm section is provided free of charge for Jazz auditions.

 |Collaborative Piano||Jazz Performance||Vocal Performance|